 Few of us get formal training in communication, and those who do are rarely taught the special skills needed for communicating with a romantic partner.
 Couples and marriage counseling can give you a safe space to learn how to communicate and explore why you’re having trouble connecting on a deep level.
 More importantly, it offers a chance for you and your partner to carve out special time to talk about your relationship.

-With eight years of marriage counseling experience, I’ve seen couples make amazing progress, establish their relationships as a priority and rediscover their romantic spark.
-Overall, I know that while healthy relationships require a lot of hard work, the extra effort results in a more fulfilling bond with your loved one.
+With a post-graduate degree in couples counseling and ten years of couples counseling experience, I’ve seen couples make amazing progress, establish their relationships as a priority and rediscover their romantic spark.

 You might still have objections to couples therapy…